MariiaTyshkovets/Charts/README.md

 # Charts Application

 ## Project Description
 This project visualizes market data in the form of charts (bar chart).
-The data is streamed in real-time via the **Fintacharts** API.
+The data is from **Fintacharts** API.
 The project features automatic authentication and token refresh, as well as the ability to subscribe to the selected instrument.

 ## Functionality
 - Fetching market data
 - Visualization with a **bar chart** (although a candlestick chart might have been more suitable)
 - Automatic authentication and token refresh
-- Dynamic data updates after subscription
+- Changed data updates after subscription
 - API requests configured to work through **Postman** (locally requires a Chrome extension due to CORS issues)

 ## Technologies